addykim/git-lint/README.rst

   api.py:6: [C0103(invalid-name), callMethod] Invalid function name "callMethod"

-By default git lint only reports problems with the modified lines (with the exception of some linters that check that the whole file is sound).
+By default, git lint only reports problems with the modified lines (with the exception of some linters that check that the whole file is sound).
 To force displaying all the output from the linters use the -f option.